Yves Guérin-Sérac: Iberian peninsula

 Following the suppression of the OAS by the French government, Guérin-Sérac fled to Spain.
 He was sentenced to three years in prison in absentia.
 In June 1962, after the 18 March 1962 Évian Accords that put an end to the Algerian War, Guérin-Sérac was hired by Franco to engage in operations against the Spanish opposition.
 He then worked for Salazar's Estado Novo regime in Portugal, which, beside being the last colonial empire, was also, in his eyes, the last stronghold against communism and atheism: "The others have laid down their weapons, but not I. After the OAS I fled to Portugal to carry on the fight and expand it to its proper dimensions - which is to say, a planetary dimension."
 Guérin-Sérac met Petainist Jacques Ploncard d'Assac in Portugal, who introduced him to the right-wing establishment and to Portugal's secret police, the PIDE.
 Due to his extensive knowledge, Guérin-Sérac was recruited as an instructor for the paramilitary Legião Portuguesa, and for the counterguerrilla unit of the Portuguese army.

 According to the magistrate Guido Salvini, in charge of the investigations concerning the 1969 Piazza Fontana bombing, "Guido Giannettini [one of the neo-fascists responsible for the bombing] had contacts with Yves Guérin-Sérac in Portugal ever since 1964."

 Neo-Templarism

 Guillou was a member of the neo-Templar order the Sovereign Order of the Solar Temple.
-After arguments in 1981, the group schismed into two, one which embraced a more New Age and mystic appeal, and the other maintaining the original militant and Templar origins; Guillou and some of his associates joined the former.
+After arguments in 1981, the group schismed into two, one which embraced a more New Age and mystic appeal, and the other maintaining the original Templar origins; Guillou and some of his associates joined the former.